-The presidential election was necessitated by the resignation last month of former president Pervez Musharraf [Images], who stepped down to avoid impeachment by the PPP-led coalition.
+The election was necessitated by the resignation last month of former president Pervez Musharraf [Images], who stepped down to avoid impeachment by the ruling coalition.

-A week after his resignation, the PML-N pulled out of the alliance after accusing Zardari of reneging on promises to restore judges deposed during last year's emergency and to field a non-partisan candidate for the presidential polls.
+A week after his resignation, the PML-N pulled out of the alliance accusing Zardari of reneging on promises to restore judges deposed during last year's emergency and to field a non-partisan candidate for the presidential poll.